maurymmarques/postmark-cakephp/README.md

 $postmarkInstance = $email->transport('Postmark.Postmark')->transportClass();
 ```

-The syntax of all parameters is the same as the default CakePHP email component:
+The syntax of all parameters is the same as the default CakeEmail:

 http://book.cakephp.org/2.0/en/core-utility-libraries/email.html